leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 ### Detecting mistakes

 * Good feedback *confirms* that the action was performed and *reports the results* or outcomes.
-* Important actions should provide the opportinuty to make corrections or be canceled.
+* Important actions should provide the opportunity to make corrections or be canceled.

 ## Usability and accessibility

 Usability is the **ease of use** of the product or service.

-Utility is the **usefulness and value** of the prodcut or service.
+Utility is the **usefulness and value** of the product or service.

 ### Evaluating Usability